Traveling while working online is an excellent way to see the world. Any freelancer has…

 Looking for multiple streams of income ideas?
 That’s a really smart thing to do.

 Multiple streams of income give you layers of financial security that you can’t get any other way.
 When you set up multiple income streams, if one of them eventually dries up you’ll still have money flowing in from your other income streams.

 Many people create income streams by working part time as an employee of a company.
 However, you’ll have a lot more flexibility and independence if you create multiple income streams by working for yourself.

 Some people create multiple income streams with one full-time job and one or more side gigs.
 Other people create them by bringing in income from several different sources without having a full-time job.
-Increasing numbers of people are doing this by building passive income streams.
+Some freelancers even create multiple streams of income while traveling.

 You may have already read how you can create multiple streams of income.
 Keep reading here and you’ll discover 22 multiple streams of income ideas to create layers of financial security.

 22 Multiple Streams of Income Ideas to Give You the Financial Security You Need